 The current PE ratio of DV is lower than its 3 and 5-year averages.

-DoubleVerify Holdings's price to earnings (P/E) of 30.82 is lower than the Technology sector, the industry and its peers average.
-In comparison with the Technology sector average of 36.79, DoubleVerify Holdings's price to earnings (P/E) is 16% lower.
+DoubleVerify Holdings's price to earnings (P/E) of 36.09 is higher than the industry average but lower than the Technology sector and its peers average.
+But in comparison with the Technology sector average of 37.28, DoubleVerify Holdings's price to earnings (P/E) is only 3.2% lower.

 | Stock name | PE ratio | Market cap |